-- 1. Authorized signers on District and Foundation bank accounts are to be a minimum of four (4) Board Members, including the Chairperson of the Finance & Administration Committee and the Chief Executive Officer (CEO). - 2.
+- Authorized signers on District and Foundation bank accounts are to be a minimum of four (4) Board Members ("Directors"), including the Chairperson of the Finance & Administration Committee, and the Chief Executive Officer ("CEO"). - 2.
+Authorized signers on Foundation investment accounts shall include a minimum of two (2) Directors, including the Board Treasurer. - 2.
 Checks under \$5,000.00 only require one signature.
 The CEO may be the one signer for any budgeted or Board approved item. - 3.
-Checks \$5,000.00 and over require two signatures.
-(The CEO and one Board member or two Board members). - 4.
+Checks \$5,000.00 and over require two signatures (the CEO and one Director or two Directors). - 4.
 Checks payable to a check signer (or associated with the check signer) are to be signed by other authorized signers. - 5.
-External transfer of funds are to be authorized by the District/Foundation Treasurer or any other authorized Director.
-Transfer of funds between internal operating accounts (District, Foundation, & Las Palmas Medical Plaza) is permitted by the Chief Administration Officer.
+Automatic Clearing House ("ACH") transfers shall be allowed in lieu of a check payment under the following circumstances: